sharubhat/serverside-developer-notes/part5/topic5/datastream-time-and-windows.md

 ### Types of Windows

 * Tumbling Windows - Aligned, fixed length, non-overlapping windows.
-* Sliding Windows - Aligned, fixed length but overlapping windows also known as rolling windows.
+* Sliding Windows - Aligned, fixed length but overlapping windows.
 * Session Windows - Non-aligned\(session window of one user need not align with another user in time axis\), variable length windows with possible session gap for a single user.

 ### Specifying time window